 What is a home inspection?

 After the home inspection is complete, the inspector provides a written report of everything they found.
-If it reveals the need for expensive repairs, this will give you leverage for a price adjustment or for repairs before closing.
+If the report reveals the need for expensive repairs, this will give you leverage for a price adjustment or for repairs before closing.

 How long does a home inspection take?

-How long a home inspection takes varies depending on the size, age and condition of the property.
+How long a home inspection takes varies depending on the property’s size, age and condition.
 Typically, a standard home inspection for a single-family home can take anywhere from two to four hours.
 Larger properties or those with additional features may require more time.

 Most inspectors recommend that homebuyers be present in person during an inspection so buyers can ask questions in real time and have a better understanding of a home’s condition.